 Çavuşin Old Mosque

 Çavuşin is a settlement located between Avanos and Göreme, and it’s only two kilometers away from the latter.
 The Old Mosque is one of the oldest places in Cappadocia and is a village mosque that dates back to the Seljuk era.
 The mosque was closed down in 1958 after the village was evacuated due to a landslide.
 It was restored in 2011 and reopened.
-Click herefor the location.
+Click here for the location.
+Number 8 on the map.

 Paşabağ (Valley of the Monks)